 Privacy Regulations in Bosnia & Herzegovina

 Bosnia & Herzegovina’s Law on the Protection of Personal Data No. 49/06 is a data privacy law that was passed in 2006.
-While Bosnia and Herzegovina and not currently a part of the European Union and as such, do not fall under the jurisdiction of the General Data Protection Regulation or GDPR, the country has been going through the process of formally joining the EU during the past several years.
-To this end, Bosnia and Herzegovina has made efforts to harmonize all of its current legislation the laws of the EU, including laws pertaining to data protection and privacy.
+While Bosnia and Herzegovina and not currently a part of the European Union and as such, does not fall under the jurisdiction of the General Data Protection Regulation or GDPR, the country has been going through the process of formally joining the EU during the past several years.
+To this end, Bosnia and Herzegovina has made efforts to harmonize all of its current legislation with the laws of the EU, including laws pertaining to data protection and privacy.
 As such, the Law on the Protection of Personal Data No. 49/06 was updated to set forth the requirements that data controllers and processors within the country must adhere to when collecting and processing personal data.